Bucknell-Biol364/Project_1_Group_3_2024/project_1_for_knitting_final.md

 include the argument “method=”lm”” to tell it to use a linear model.
 Otherwise, it’ll try to fit the with kinda funky, not-so-great to interpret curvy line.
-Se=false gets rid of messy error bars, though you may want these in some cases.
+Se=false gets rid of messy error bars, though you may want these in some cases to show how good the fit is.

 ``` r
 ggplot(clean_colony)+